Image Via Lisa Jane Photo

 But that leaves us, the creatives, lacking vital visual marketing materials, hence the need for styled shoots.
 We must keep our feeds fresh and relevant.

 It is our way of creating inspiration.
-Some are non-paid-collabs, and some are paid for.
+Some are non-paid collaborations, and some are paid for.
 If the venue approaches me to help them rebrand as they want to appeal to a different kind of clientele, then I get paid to do that.
 If I'm organising my own shoot, I'll spend my own money to pay for the models, studio/venue and feed the crew, etc. I invest in my business in this way, so I can show you what I can do for you.

 Organising a styled shoot is almost the same as planning and styling a wedding - equally as complex but on a much smaller scale.
+Wedding stylists do these shoots to show couples what can be done.
+It's all about inspiration.

 Whole Lotta Love,